A critical look at the vibrational model for ^{92}Pd and comparison with ^{48}Cr: Introduction

-In a Nature article Cedewall et al. \cite{Bohr} found near equally spaced yrast $I=2^{+}$, $4^{+}$ and $6^{+}$ states of $^{92}$Pd i.e. a vibrational spectrum.
+In a Nature article by Cedewall et al.\cite{1} found near equally spaced yrast $I = 2^{+}, 4^{+}$ and $6^{+}$ states of $^{92}$Pd i.e. a vibrational spectrum.
 The B(E2)'s were not measured and at present are not known.
-There is an accompanying article with theoretical support \cite{Chong Qi} where in part BE(2)'s were calculated and the importance of odd spin $T=0$ pairing was proposed to explain the results.
-In a recent work \cite{R2014} we lent theoretical support for this picture by noting that in the vibrational model the static quadrupole moment of the $2^{+}$ should be very small if not zero.
-Large shell model calculations using the program Antoine \cite{Bran2} supported this.
-The interactions used were JUN45\cite{JUN} and jj4b\cite{jj4b}.
+There is an accompanying article with theoretical support \cite{2} where in part B(E2)'s were calculated and the importance of odd spin $T = 0$ pairing was proposed to explain the results.
+In a recent work \cite{3} we lent theoretical supports for this picture by noting that in the vibrational model the static quadrupole moment of the $2^{+}$ should be very small if not zero.
+Large shell model calculations using the program Antoine \cite{4} supported this.
+The interactions used were JUN45\cite{5} and jj4b\cite{6}.
 However, the calculations of B(E2)'s were not in agreement with the predictions of the simple harmonic vibrator model.

-There are some similarities in the analyses made in ref \cite{Bohr} in the $g_{9/2}$ shell and much earlier works in the $f_{7/2}$ shell by McCullen, Bayman and Zamick \cite{Bayman 1963,McCullen} and Ginocchio and French\cite{Ginocchio and French}.
+There are some similarities in the analyses made in ref \cite{1} in the $g_{9/2}$ shell and much earlier works in the $f_{7/2}$ shell by McCullen, Bayman and Zamick \cite{7}\cite{8} and Ginocchio and French\cite{9}.

-There it was noted that both the $J=0^+$ $T=1$ and $J=J_{max}=7$ two-body matrix elements were low lying.
-The input matrix elements of MBZE\cite{f7/2} in MeV from $J=0$ to $J=7$ are respectively:
+There it was noted that both the $J = 0^{+}$ $T = 1$ and $J = J_{max} = 7$ two-body matrix elements were low lying.
+The input matrix elements of MBZE\cite{10} in MeV from $J = 0$ to $J = 7$ are respectively:

-The wave function coefficients of the lowest I=0$^{+}$ state with this interaction are:
+The wave function coefficients of the lowest $I = 0^{+}$ state with this interaction are:

 Here $C(J_{p}, J_{n})$ is the probability amplitude that the protons couple to $J_{p}$ and the neutrons to $J_{n}$.
-This wave function is quite different from one for a $J=0$ $T=1$ pairing interaction.
-For such an interaction we obtain $C(2,2)=0.2152$.
+This wave function is quite different from one for $J = 0$ $T = 1$ pairing interaction.
+For such an interaction we obtain $C(2,2) = 0.2152$.
 This is much smaller than what one obtains with the more realistic interaction.
-An important point in \cite{ Bayman 1963,McCullen, Ginocchio and French} is that although in the f$_{7/2}$ shell seniority is a good quantum number for identical particles it is badly broken for a system of both protons and neutrons.
-The rare exception is the J=0 T=1 pairing interaction.
+An important point in \cite{7}\cite{8}\cite{9} is that although in the $f_{7/2}$ shell seniority is a good quantum number for identical particles, it is badly broken for a system of both protons and neutrons.
+The rare exception is the $J = 0$ $T = 1$ pairing interaction.

 For two protons and two neutrons in the $g_{9/2}$ shell, a remarkably similar wave function structure was obtained by the Swedish group.
-The two-body matrix elements used by Qi et al.\cite{Qi 2012} from $J=0$ to $J=9$ are:\\ 0.0000, 1.2200, 1.4580, 1.5920, 2.2830, 1.8820, 2.5490, 1.9300, 2.6880, 0.6260 \\ The resulting coefficients are
+The two-body matrix elements used by Qi et al.\cite{11} from $J =0$ to $J = 9$ are: